-Housed in a 20th century mansion, the museum encourages dialogue through the contemporary art and the art of previous centuries, the visual arts with the living arts.
+This museum brings together contemporary art and the art of previous centuries, the visual arts with the living arts.
 It is also a place of reference dedicated to the artist Eugène Leroy (1910-2000).
-Open every day from 1 pm to 6 pm except Tuesdays, bank holidays, the last Monday of July and the first Monday of September.
+Open every day from 1 pm to 6 pm EXCEPT Tuesdays, bank holidays, the last Monday of July, the first Monday of September.
 Metro line 2, stop: Tourcoing center

 In the heart of Old Lille, the museum is in itself a history of urban architecture from the Middle Ages to the 18th Century.
 In rooms which draw their inspiration from 17th Century Flemish interiors can be seen paintings, ceramic, furniture...
 The museum also houses a former hospital ward one of the prestige venues of Lille and used for exhibitions.
-Bus line 14 or Old Lille shuttle - stop: Lion d'Or.
-Open every day from 10am to 6pm, except Monday morning and Tuesday.
-Closed on 01/01, 01/05, 14/07, 15/08, week-end and Monday of Braderie (1st weekend of September), 01/11, 25/12.
+Old Lille shuttle with stop at the museum door.
+ATTENTION REOPENING OF THE MUSEUM ON AUGUST 8th, 2020, WEEKENDS ONLY - RESERVATION REQUIRED ON https://sphinxdeclic.com/d/s/j2rvgb.

-A DIVING IN SCIENTIFIC RESEARCH.
-In 2017, the Institut Pasteur de Lille wanted to give a new life to its museum.
-Showcase of the history of the Pasteur Institute of Lille and turned to current scientific research, this museum was born from a desire to celebrate the scientific works of our researchers.
-It allows access for all to the collections of the Pasteur Institute of Lille and thus to the history of those who built it.
-The Institut Pasteur Museum in Lille pays homage to its founding fathers, talented and humanist researchers whose work has saved millions of lives around the world: Louis Pasteur, Albert Calmette and Camille Guerin.
-The aesthetics of this contemporary exhibition come alive along the way: the museum becomes a place of discovery and astonishment, learning and wonder.
-Mixing art and science, history and modernity, new technologies and poetry, the museum of the Pasteur Institute of Lille allows an undeniable scientific mediation, especially with young people, teenagers or children.
-Raising interest in science, research and health is a major concern for the Institut Pasteur in Lille.
+Showcase of the history of the Institut Pasteur de Lille and turned to current scientific research, this museum was born from a desire to celebrate the scientific works of our researchers.
+It allows access for all to the collections of the Institut Pasteur de Lille and therefore to the history of those who built it.
+The museum of the Institut Pasteur de Lille pays tribute to its founding fathers, talented researchers and humanists whose work has saved millions of lives around the world.
+Louis Pasteur, Albert Calmette and Camille Guérin.
+The aesthetics of this contemporary exhibition come alive throughout the course: the museum then becomes a place of discovery and amazement, learning and wonder.
+Combining art and science, history and modernity, new technologies and poetry, the museum of the Institut Pasteur de Lille provides undeniable scientific mediation, particularly with young people and their families.
+Generating interest in science, research and health is a major concern for the Institut Pasteur in Lille.
 Public opening: Saturday and Sunday 10am-12 o'clock and 2pm-5pm.
 Accessible to disabled people.
 Metro line 2, stop "Lille Grand Palais".
 REOPENING OF THE MUSEUM ON JUNE 13, 2020 AT USUAL TIMES, ACCORDING TO THE FOLLOWING CONDITIONS: - Maximum simultaneous gauge 5 visitors (10 for the same family) - Wearing a mask and hand washing mandatory - WC not accessible to visitors